2019ChenGong/DPImageBench/README.md

 ```
 These results represent the best accuracy achieved by: (1) using the sensitive validation set (63.99%), (2) adding noise to the validation results of the sensitive dataset (`model.eval = val`), and the accuracy is 63.87%, and (3) using the sensitive test set for classifier selection (64.12%).

-If synthetic images are used as the validation set (`model.eval = sen`), the results after each classifier training would be:
+If synthetic images are used as the validation set (`model.eval = syn`), the results after each classifier training would be:
 ```
 INFO - evaluator.py - 2024-10-24 06:45:11,042 - The best acc of synthetic images on val (synthetic images) and the corresponding acc on test dataset from wrn is 63.175 and 56.22
 INFO - evaluator.py - 2024-10-24 06:45:11,042 - The best acc test dataset from wrn is 64.22